-A legal advertisement was placed in the Lancaster Newspaper on Friday, March 24, 2023, announcing a minimum 30-day public comment period.
-A public meeting will be announced via newspaper advertisement on April 3, 2023 and subsequently advertised on the City's website and through social media.
+A legal advertisement was placed in the Lancaster Newspaper on Wednesday, May 29, 2024 announcing a minimum 30-day public comment period.
+A public meeting will be held on Thursday, June 6, 2024 at 12 PM and was announced via newspaper advertisement on May 29, 2024 and subsequently advertised on the City's website and through social media.

-The draft plan is currently on the City's website.
-Any comments will be included as an appendix in the final draft of the 2023 Annual Action Plan and all comments will be considered in the final version of the plan.
+The 2024 AAP is available on the City's website.
+Any comments received will be detailed in Section AP-05, Part 5 and will be considered in the final version of the plan.